 - Commit to new builds and rewrites of old ones: Linux’s planned adoption of Rust for some new components (and possibly rewrites of old ones) with Google’s support illustrates a viable integration path.
 Further enterprise commitments to integration can ease the adoption of memory-safe languages without the need for massive rewrites.
 Other prime candidates for gradual Rust integration include new components in Windows OS and Linux tooling (both already begun), Chrome and Safari codebases, and certain cryptographic or internet-critical memory-unsafe systems under active maintenance.

-- Identify and rust critical software: The Critical Technology Security Centers (CTSCs) added to the House-passed COMPETES ACT (HR 4521) by amendment should be included in the final, resolved bill and signed into law.
+- Identify and rust critical software: The Critical Technology Security Centers (CTSCs) added to the House-passed COMPETES ACT (HR 4521) offer a vehicle to fund memory-safety improvements for critical software.
 The provisions would create at least four CTSCs for the security of network technologies, connected industrial control systems, open source software, and federal critical software.
 These CTSCs would work from the input of the Department of Homeland Security (DHS) Under Secretary of Science and Technology and the Director of CISA to study, test the security of, coordinate community funding for, and generally support CISA’s work regarding their respective technologies.
 CISA, in conjunction with Executive Order 14028’s focus on identifying and protecting critical software infrastructure in the supply chain, should work with the appropriate forthcoming CTSCs and private industry to identify critical, memory-unsafe software that should be rusted where possible and to allocate resources for the task.
 Such identification of critical, memory-unsafe code would be part of a broader effort to identify critical nodes of software dependence for both the federal government and the ecosystem at large, as part of a broader approach to ecosystem security through the CTSCs.

 Other articles from the Buying Down Risk series